idelfonsog2/idelfonsog2.github.io/README.md

 - _Update your information properly, inside the contacts app_
 - [Install Shorcut](https://www.icloud.com/shortcuts/18cf866696df49e69c4e64bbf4a16e7a) 🛠
-- _Select your contact card inside the shortcut "add contacts" step, it will show "me" on the right hand side of the list item_
+- _Select your contact card inside the shortcut "add contacts" step, it will show "me" on the right-hand side of the list item_
 - _Now everytime you have to leave in a rush have the person use the **built-in! camera app**_ 📲📷 _to scan your contact in one second_

 _**Note:** also use "Share sheet" to send it using AirDrop, not too many users allow airdrop from everyone_